wth-mvp-s/LT/az204/n90-120 - encours.md

 - [ ] integration
-- [ ] multi-step web
+- [x] multi-step web
-- [ ] URL ping
+- [x] URL ping
 - [ ] unit
 - [ ] load

-#### Qp27.3Topic4Set4question18 ::You are developing applications for a company.
+#### Qp27.3Topic4Set4question18_p36 ::You are developing applications for a company.
 You plan to host the applications on Azure App Services.
 `The company has the following requirements:
 `✑ Every five minutes verify that the websites are responsive.
 `✑ Verify that the websites respond within a specified time threshold.
 Dependent requests such as images and JavaScript files must load properly.